Cell and Molecular Biology Ph.D. Program

 About the Cell and Molecular Biology Program

-Potential students should apply here to the interdisciplinary umbrella program within the Division of Basic Science.
-First-year students complete a core curriculum that includes a core course, three or four laboratory rotations, and training in the responsible conduct of research.
-Students who perform satisfactorily in the first semester core course are qualified to enter the Cell and Molecular Biology Graduate Program.
-The Program also administers a specialty curriculum in pharmacological sciences that is open to students from all of the basic science graduate programs.
+Potential students should apply to the interdisciplinary umbrella program within the Division of Basic Science.
+First-year students complete a core curriculum that includes a core course, two or three laboratory rotations, and training in grantsmanship and the responsible conduct of research.
+Students interested in joining the program are required to take the Cells thread of the core course during their first semester.
+Students who perform satisfactorily in the core course are qualified to enter the Cell and Molecular Biology Graduate Program.
+The program also administers a specialty curriculum in pharmacological sciences that is open to students from all of the basic science graduate programs.

 Graduate School: Ph.D., Cornell University, 1977